 This spring quarter I’ve been teaching what is a new class for me: an upper-division course on “Film Criticism.”
 For the first assignment, I asked the students to collaborate on a review of the second annual Cascadia International Women’s Film Festival, which took place in early April in Bellingham.
 The review is now online at the Pacific Northwest Media Research Consortium.
+(The rest of the students’ work during the quarter can be seen here.)

 For the review, the students divvied up the festival so that at least one of them attended every screening and event.
 Cascadia’s executive director also visited our class a week before the festival began.
 The students wrote individual reviews of the portion of the festival each of them attended and then collaborated to create one collective review.
 The final piece documents the events and screenings of the festival, praises if for its successes and valuable contributions to the community, and critiques the things the students found troubling or unsuccessful.
 Cascadia is one of the only festivals in the U.S. to present exclusively films made by women directors.
 April’s festival made an important stand against stark and long-standing gender inequality in the film industry, and at a time when supporting women filmmakers has become even more important in the context of the Trump Presidency and the #metoo movement.
 At the same time, the festival reflected some of the ongoing problems of Bellingham, which is a disproportionately white, midsized city near the Canadian border.
 There was a clear class and racial bias to the programming, even as it sought to foreground diversity, as well as an unwillingness to make space for real political discussion.
 Cascadia’s organizers are even shy about using the term “feminist.”
 These are all things the students picked up on in their review.